Index Match in Google Sheets (2 Simple Examples + Guide)

 INDEX(return array, MATCH(lookup value, lookup array))

-When combined, the INDEX MATCH formula Google Sheets offers can look up a value in a cell from a table and return the corresponding value in another cell in the same row or column.
+When combined, the INDEX MATCH formula Google Sheets can look up a value in a cell from a table and return the corresponding value in another cell in the same row or column.

 If you’re still a little confused, don’t worry.
 We’re about to take a look at a practical example.

-Step-By-Step Guide on How to Use Index Match in Google Sheets
+Step-By-Step Guide on How to Use INDEX MATCH in Google Sheets

 Example data to index match Google Sheets

-Step 1.
-Go to an empty cell and use the syntax:
+Step 1: Go to an empty cell and use the syntax:

 =INDEX(cell_range,MATCH(“value”,cell_range,0))